-The Large Business and International Division (LB&I) of the IRS announced that they are adding six new compliance campaigns, and these are targeting expats and taxes specifically.
+In 2019, the Large Business and International Division (LB&I) of the IRS added six new compliance campaigns, and these are targeting expats and taxes specifically.
 Though not a lot of information is known about how the IRS plans to conduct these campaigns, expats will want to take a look at our summary below so that they aren’t caught off guard.

 - S Corporations Built in Gains Tax – This campaign would only affect expat entrepreneurs.
 The built in gains tax (BIG) occurs when C Corporations transition into S Corporations, and they have net unrealized built in gains.